awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 Be careful when using the output from the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation to calculate the number of grants with the same grantee principal\.
 The `GranteePrincipal` field in the `ListGrants` response usually contains the grantee principal of the grant\.
 However, when the grantee principal in the grant is an AWS service, the `GranteePrincipal` field contains the [service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), which might represent several different grantee principals\.

 This quota can have practical consequences for your use of AWS resources\.
 For example, it prevents you from launching more than 500 Amazon WorkSpaces encrypted under the same CMK\.
 When you launch a WorkSpace, Amazon WorkSpaces creates a grant that allows it to decrypt the WorkSpace so you can use it\.
 Each WorkSpace grant is unique, but all of the grants have the same grantee principal\.

 ## Key policy document size: 32 KB<a name="key-policy-limit"></a>

 The maximum length of each key policy document is 32 KB \(32,768 bytes\)\.
 If you use a larger policy document to create or update the key policy for a CMK, the operation fails\.

-If you must exceed this quota, request a quota increase in Service Quotas\.
-For details, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.

 A [key policy document](key-policies.md#key-policy-overview) is a collection of policy statements in JSON format\.
 The statements in the key policy document determine who has permission to use the CMK and how they can use it\.
 You may also use IAM policies and grants to control access to the CMK, but every CMK must have a key policy document\.